5 FOOD TIPS TO KEEP YOU ENERGIZED

 Carbohydrates combined with protein and good fats make for long-lasting energy.

-- Make lunch protein
+- Make Lunch Protein

 Any meal over 1,000 calories will slow you down and make you feel drowsy.

 Lunch should be satisfying; you should feel lightly full afterwards.
-If you eat salads with non-fat dressing, you’re eating the equivalent of a fruit juice without the sugar.
+If you eat salads with a little-fat dressing, you’re eating the equivalent of a fruit juice without the sugar.
 Try adding some chick peas, cheese, meat or tofu or sunflower seeds for protein.
 A sandwich on whole grain bread with meat, cheese, tomatoes, lettuce will work too.
 Or just eat the fillings on a plate!

 - Snack on fruit, pretzels, nuts, fresh veggies between meals.
 Avoid sugar-rich candies or sweets.
-Almonds, walnuts, and pecans are your best sources of snack proteins and good fats.
+Almonds, walnuts, macadamia and pecans are your best sources of snack proteins and good fats.

 Snacks are good for you.
 Eating small meals throughout the day gives you a steady supply of energy – never too much or too little.

 Sugar, which is supposed to be an “energy” food, actually slows you down.
 After an influx of sugar, your blood sugar level rises (insulin rush) quickly only to fall lower than where it first began.
+You need to eat more good FATS.

 - Drink LOTS of water, even when you are not thirsty and Zeal for Life*.